stat545ubc-2023/mda-thomasbd14/mini-project-2.md

 pick 8, and explain whether the data is untidy or tidy.

 <!--------------------------- Start your work below --------------------------->

+This data is mostly tidy.

+The goal is to study trees, each tree occupies a row, and can be seen as one observation of a tree.
+Each column is a variable relating to that tree.
+To discuss the first 8 columns: the tree’s ID is a unique identifier.
+The civic number appears to correspond to a house number.
+In untidy data, this might be combined withe the following column, the street name, however separating it like this is much tidier, as it allows for analysis per street.
+Likewise for genus and species.
+The cultivar is yet another independent property.
+Arguably, the inclusion of the common name is untidy, as this is entirely redundant with the genus and species.
+It would be better to separately store a lookup table for this information.
+The “assigned” column has an unclear meaning, which is also bad practice (although this is not *necessarily* unitdy).

+Looking closely at a few further columns, on_street_block also contains only less data than civic_number. on_street and std_street do appear to vary from one another, which likely corresponds to two different systems for representing the streets location.
+This is also potentially confusing, a better option would be to just pick one system to prevent anyone from accidentally using a different system than expected.

+However, in terms of the overall structure, the data is tidy.

 <!----------------------------------------------------------------------------->

 ### 2.2 (4 points)